relementjs/relementjs/README.md

 | isomorphic server + rmemo        |    ✅     |  1012 B   | relement__use server__base__relement |
 | isomorphic html tag              |    ❌     |   34 B    | html_                                |

-relementjs was originally forked from VanJS.
-The bold use cases are roughly equivalent to what VanJS provides.
-The browser-only library is smaller than vanjs & the server-only library is smaller than mini-van-plate/van-plate. relementjs exports rmemo for reactivity & ctx-core/be for contexts.
+relementjs started as a fork from VanJS.
+The bold use cases have rough equivalence to what VanJS provides.
+The browser export is smaller than VanJS.
+The server export is smaller than mini-van-plate/van-plate. relementjs exports [rmemo](https://github.com/ctx-core/rmemo) for reactivity & [ctx-core/be](https://github.com/ctx-core/be) for contexts.

 ## isomorphic rendering